Installation Guide

 4. Start VM1 again.
 Allow it to boot completely.

-5. Start VM2 and perform steps 2 through 4 from Section A.3 of this document, so that the default action on Close is Power Off instead of Save.
+5. Start VM2 and perform steps 2 through 4 from Section A.3, “Starting the Virtual Machine” of this document, so that the default action on Close is Power Off instead of Save.

 6. Restart VM2 and connect VM2’s COM1 port.